RyBhrdwj/cs/oops.md

 - **protected**: Public members of the base become protected in the derived class.
 - **private**: Public and protected members of the base become private in the derived class.

+### Method Hiding in Derived Classes (C++ Behaviour)
+If a derived class defines a method with the same name as a method in its base class without virtual, the base class method gets hidden rather than overridden.

 ---

 ## 8. Ambiguity in Inheritance and Virtual Base Classes